sourcetab/sourcetab/website/src/pages/docs/widgets/link.md

 #### Icon

 The icon type lets you set the foreground to common brand icons, available from [Simple Icons](https://simpleicons.org).
-Once this type is selected, click the Foreground Icon button to show the list of icons to chose from.
+Once this type is selected, click the Foreground Icon button to show the list of icons to choose from.

 #### Image